CMI personnel presented at the WaterTech 2017 Conference in Banff, Alberta

 The WaterTech conference brings together professionals from all industry sectors who are interested in the technical aspects of water and wastewater management.
 This includes governmental/regulatory bodies, environmental consulting firms, natural gas producers, and much more.

-Both Dr. Court Sandau and Dr. Phil Richards attended and presented at WaterTech 2017.
+Dr. Court Sandau and other CMI personnel attended and presented at WaterTech 2017.

 Families and Fingerprints:

 Interpretation of sediment PAH data after an oil spill into a fresh water environment

 Dr. Court Sandau is presented on the interpretation of PAHs in water and sediment after an oil spill on Tuesday, April 4th.

 PAHs are often a key focus of long-term liability assessments as part of environmental investigations, and PAHs play an important role in analyzing for residue from a spill.

 But PAHs are formed by a wide range of processes, and are not just an indicator for oil residues.
 There are other potential sources of PAHs, including natural processes in the environment.
 PAHs from all of these processes are ultimately transported to river systems.

 When investigating for residual impacts from an oil spill, these ‘background’ origins of PAHs can confound data interpretation.
 This may cause undue concern regarding the scale of a residual impact and may misdirect remedial efforts and monitoring.